Our Advocates influence the direction of Girlguiding's advocacy and shape our research

 They learn new skills and discuss issues that matter to them and their peers.
 They have focused on body confidence, the representation of girls and women in media and politics, education, violence against women and girls, young people’s mental health, and loads more!
 All of the Advocates come to the group with different perspectives and ideas but they are all passionate about issues that affect girls and young people.

 Our Advocates take action against sexual harassment in schools - the girls put pressure on the government to take action got heard.
-As a result an inquiry has been launched.
+As a result, the government launched an inquiry.
+We continue to call for more action.

 Our Advocates lead the Girls' Attitudes Survey - they shape the questions and they make sure people in power hear what girls told us by speaking to the media, contacting politicians and writing blogs.